tmalsburg/helm-bibtex/README.md

 The command `helm-bibtex` starts a new search.
 There are several actions for BibTeX entries:

 - Open the PDF file associated with an entry if available (default).
-- Insert a BibTeX key at point.
+- Insert BibTeX key at point.
 - Edit notes associated with an entry.
 - Show the entry in the BibTeX file.